 Storage is vital in any kitchen, but particularly a small one, so think creatively about the space you have to play with.

-You can buy a vast array of baskets, shelf-risers, racks, hooks and other items to make the most of the space inside cupboards and drawers.
+You can buy a vast array of baskets, shelf-risers, racks, hooks and other items to make the most of the storage space inside cupboards and drawers.

 Even the most overlooked areas can be useful.
 The top of the fridge or microwave can house small appliances you don’t use very often, such as blenders.